Skip to content

 What is a 🪟 Windows 11 PIN?

-Windows 11 also lets you sign in using a picture password, fingerprint, or face recognition.
+Windows 11 also allows you to sign in using a picture password, fingerprint, or face recognition.

 How to Turn PIN Expiration On or Off Using Group Policy Editor